makhidkarun/traveller_pyroute/readme.md

       --min-route-btn ROUTE_BTN
-                        Minimum btn for drawing on the map, default [8] --max-jump MAX_JUMP   Maximum jump distance for trade routes, default [4] --pop-code {fixed,scaled}
+                        Minimum btn for drawing on the map, default [8] --max-jump MAX_JUMP   Maximum jump distance for trade routes, default [4] --pop-code {fixed,scaled,benford}
                         Interpretation of the population modifier code
-      --no-routes
+      --owned-worlds
+      --routes {trade,comm,none}
+                        Route type to be generated
       --no-trade
+      --no-maps
       --version             show program's version number and exit

-The default values used for the program are scaled for the standards set by the Traveller world generation used in the T5 Second Survery, and by extension, the values used by most of the Traveller world generation systems.
+The default values used for the program are scaled for the standards set by the Traveller world generation used in the T5 Second Survey, and by extension, the values used by most of the Traveller world generation systems.
 The parameters are present to allow generating routes in areas where the worlds don't conform to Imperial standards.

-The ``borders`` argument defines how borders between various alleginaces are drawn. `none` sets no borders on the map. `range` (the default) uses the border generation from the nroute.c code.
+``borders`` select the algorithm used to draw the borders between various alleginaces. `none` sets no borders on the map. `range` (the default) uses the border generation from the nroute.c code.
 This is a quick border generation system, but can generate odd borders where empires overlap. `allygen` is based upon the [allygen](http://dotclue.org/t20/) code created by J. Greely.
 This is a more comprehensive border generation system, which produced better, but not perfect borders.

 The ``min-btn`` argument sets the minimum BTN, trade levels between worlds.
 Worlds where the calculated trade between two worlds is below this threshold are ignored.
 This serves as an optimization to avoid calculating trade between two worlds which won't add much to the overall trade.
-The default value (13) works well for the imperium, but for areas where worlds are less populous, or have lower TLs overall, setting this lower allow generating more routes.
+The default value (13) works well for the Imperium, but for areas where worlds are less populous, or have lower TLs overall, setting this lower allow generating more routes.

 The ``min-route-btn`` defines the minimum BTN drawn on the map.
 The default (8) is scaled for the Imperial standard.
 For poorer areas, setting this lower will include routes for more worlds.
 The ``min-route-btn`` and ``min-btn`` work together to produce a better map.
 For optimal results set ``min-btn`` to `min-route-btn` * 2 - 1 (15 for the default settings).